finos/traderX/README.md

 The Docker containers are configured via Docker Compose to connect to a shred virtual network enabling them to communciate whether running on your local computer or via a Codespace.

-The WebUIs will be added to this setup later, but in the interim you should be able to start either (or both) in the same environment to connect to the backend components.
+Once everything has started the WebUI will be accessible at http://localhost:8080 (even if using a codespace, the localhost URL will be mapped through from your local browser to the Codespace).

 ## Local Building (Corporate Environments)